 Use App Tester

 The App Tester tool enables you to test Amazon In-App Purchasing (IAP) features before publishing your app to the Amazon Appstore.
-Once you have downloaded, installed, and set up the App Tester tool, you can start testing purchasing features in your app.
+Once you have downloaded, installed, and set up the App Tester tool, start testing purchase features in your app.

-call.
-This logic helps ensure that you have correctly implemented this part of the IAP SDK and only applies to App Tester, not production behavior.If you have not already set up the App Tester for your app, see Install and Configure App Tester.
+notifyFulfillment() call.
+This logic helps you correctly implement this part of the IAP SDK and it only applies to App Tester, not production behavior.If you have not already set up the App Tester for your app, see Install and Configure App Tester.

 Amazon App Tester is a tool to simulate authorization with the Appstore.
 Download the App Tester.